-Having grown up outside Atlanta, Bell became a weather fanatic at a young age.
-His first weather memory dates to April 4, 1974 when, as a first grade student, he and his classmates spent the entire afternoon in the "duck and cover" position in the hallway as tornado-producing storms roared overhead.
-From that point on, he was interested in anything and everything weather related.
+Growing up outside of Atlanta, Chuck became a weather fanatic at a young age.
+Bell's first weather memory dates to April 4, 1974 when, as a first grade student, he and his classmates spent the entire afternoon in the "duck and cover" position in the hallway as tornado producing storms roared overhead.
+From that point on Bell was interested in anything and everything weather related.

-Bell's broadcasting career has included stops in Albany, Ga.; Greenville, S.C.; Roanoke, Va., and Oklahoma City before he arrived at NBC4.
-Some of Bell's favorite weather events include the first "Storm of the Century," the March 1993 storm that crippled the Western Carolinas and much of the East Coast; the "Blizzard of '96, which left 29 inches of snow in the Roanoke Valley, and Hurricane Isabel, which flooded the Chesapeake Bay in 2003.
+Bell's broadcasting career has included stops in Albany, GA, Greenville, SC.
+Roanoke, VA and Oklahoma City, OK. before he arrived at NBC4.
+Some of Bell's favorite weather events include the first "Storm of the Century" - the March 1993 storm which crippled the Western Carolinas and much of the East Coast.
+The "Blizzard of '96" which left 29" of snow in the Roanoke Valley, and Hurricane Isabel which flooded the Chesapeake Bay in 2003.

-When not focusing on the forecast, Bell is an avid distance runner.
-He has completed the Marine Corps Marathon in D.C. three times and hopes to keep running it every year.
-When the weather is nice, he can often be seen cruising downtown D.C. in his vintage 1962 Corvette.
-Having owned the car for 15 years, he has still only driven it with the top up a handful of times.
+When not focusing on the forecast Bell is an avid distance runner.
+He has completed the Marine Corps Marathon in DC 3 times and hopes to keep running it every year.
+When the weather is nice he can often be seen cruising downtown DC in his vintage 1962 Corvette.
+Having owned the car for 15 years he has still only driven it with the top up a handful of times.

-Chuck, his partner and their two dogs live in Washington, DC.
+Chuck, his husband and their 2 dogs live in Washington, DC